yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

 Use the updated CSS classes from Clay `.container-fluid.container-fluid-max-xl` instead of `.container-fluid-1280`.
-Alternative, use ClayLayout [Components](https://clayui.com/docs/components/layout.html) and [TagLibs](https://clayui.com/docs/get-started/using-clay-in-jsps.html#clay-sidebar).
+Alternatively, use ClayLayout [Components](https://clayui.com/docs/components/layout.html) and [TagLibs](https://clayui.com/docs/get-started/using-clay-in-jsps.html#clay-sidebar).

 #### Why was this change made?